cmcunningham27/code-quiz/README.md

 &nbsp;

 You will then be told that you are "All done!", and what your score is.
 You are prompted to enter your initials and submit them.
 Upon submitting you will see your current score.
+Your first score will be stored in your local storage for later use.
 If you try the test more times, your highest old score and your current score will be shown.
 You can then choose to clear the scores and/or return to the beginning where you will see the "Start Quiz" button again.
 You can do the quiz as many times as you'd like.

 ---
 &nbsp;